 FIG. 1.
 Mean absolute error (MAE) in eV for GF2 (blue), GF2(F12) (green), and GF2-F12 (red) methods with several basis sets.
-Values next to the points represent maximum absolute errors (MaxAEs) in eV.
+Values next to the points represent maximum absolute errors (MaxAEs) in eV. method much more accurate than the more costly alternative provided by GF2 with the aug-cc-pVQZ basis.
+GF2-F12 is also preferred to the more approximate GF2(F12) approach, which suggests that the explicitly correlated correction to self-energy should indeed include the energy dependence properly.
 We have presented an efficient, massively parallel implementation of the explicitly correlated nondiagonal energy dependent GF2-F12 method.
 By including geminal field operators, we account for the missing electron correlation effects due to the incompleteness of the basis set.
 Numerical tests on small and medium molecules suggested that the ionization potentials computed with the new explicitly correlated GF2-F12 method in conjunction with the modest aug-cc-pVDZ basis set had smaller basis set errors than their non-explicitlycorrelated GF2 counterparts with a much larger aug-cc-pVQZ basis set.
 The computation time of the first ionization potential of pyridine with the GF2/aug-cc-pVQZ method takes 404, while GF2-F12/aug-cc-pVDZ method takes only 91 seconds (using four computing nodes with 24 Intel Xeon E5-2680 v3 2.50 GHz CPU cores).
 The corresponding absolute basis set errors are 0.061 and 0.018 eV, respectively.
 The proposed GF2-F12 method is easily extensible to higher-order Green's function approaches; such efforts will be reported elsewhere.
 Generalizations to finite temperature formalisms should be also straightforward.
 TABLE I. Mean absolute error (MAE) in eV and maximum absolute error (MaxAE) in eV for the IPs of the data set of small 21 molecules with respect to the CBS limit for several basis sets.

-Basis set MAE MaxAE GF2 GF2(F12) GF2-F12 GF2 GF2(F12) GF2-F12 aug-cc-pVDZ 0.402 0.066 0.030 0.479 ^a 0.194 ^b 0.059 ^c aug-cc-pVTZ 0.169 0.013 0.012 0.209 ^b 0.044 ^b 0.032 ^d aug-cc-pVQZ 0.078 0.009 0.009 0.100 ^e 0.020 ^b 0.023 ^f aug-cc-pV5Z 0.040 0.051 ^e
+Basis set MAE MaxAE GF2 GF2(F12) GF2-F12 GF2 GF2(F12) GF2-F12 aug-cc-pVDZ 0.402 0.066 0.030 0.479a 0.194 ^b 0.059 ^c aug-cc-pVTZ 0.169 0.013 0.012 0.209 ^b 0.044 ^b 0.032 ^d aug-cc-pVQZ 0.078 0.009 0.009 0.100 ^e 0.020 ^b 0.023^{f} aug-cc-pV5Z 0.040 0.051 ^e aCH3CH2CH3.